-The outcry in some quarters last year over the centennial celebrations of Richard Wagner’s birth may have surprised no one who is familiar with the German composer’s biography.
+The outcry in some quarters last year over the centennial celebrations of Richard Wagner’s birth will have surprised no one who is familiar with the German composer’s biography.
 His polemical views on Jews, regardless of how they informed his operas, remain for many hard to stomach.
 But fewer music lovers would think that Handel’s Messiah – with its great, life-affirming choruses and arias – could be similarly problematic.

 The music historian Michael Marissen has been building a case that Handel’s oratorio has a distinct anti-Jewish strain.
 He prominently – and provocatively – argued this point in a New York Times Op-Ed piece that ran on Easter Day 2007.
 The article prompted a minor uproar, mostly from the piece's admirers but also from a few Handel scholars and performers, who took issue with points in his analysis.

-Marissen, who is a professor at Swarthmore College, didn't back down from his thesis but has expanded it with Tainted Glory in Handel’s Messiah: The Unsettling History of the World’s Most Beloved Choral Work, published on Tuesday by Yale University Press.
+Marissen, who is a professor at Swarthmore College, didn't back down from his thesis but rather has expanded it with Tainted Glory in Handel’s Messiah: The Unsettling History of the World’s Most Beloved Choral Work, published on Tuesday by Yale University Press.

 When that famous chorus arrives, the juxtaposition sends a triumphal message.
 “The Hallelujah chorus in and of itself need not, of course, be taken to project Christian rejoicing, even in part, against Judaism,” Marissen writes.
 But when concertgoers heard the entire sequence – the agitated aria about warring nations followed by a triumphal chorus with trumpets and drums – it was understood "to predict, in part, God’s destruction of Jerusalem and its temple because of Jewish failure to accept Jesus as God’s messiah."